Marian apparition: Assessment by the Catholic Church

 Occasionally, an ecclesial authority will decide not to investigate the veracity of an apparition in itself but will permit religious practices related to it.
 Pope Leo XIII, for example, authorized the use of a scapular described in the messages of Our Lady of Pellevoisin (France, 1876), but did not pass judgment on the supernatural character of the apparition itself.

+In 1978, the Congregation for the Doctrine of the Faith promulgated investigation guidelines in a document entitled Norms regarding the manner of proceeding in the discernment of presumed apparitions or revelations.
+The 1978 norms were superseded by new guidelines issued by the Dicastery for the Doctrine of the Faith in May 2024.
+Investigations into alleged apparitions still ordinarily fall first within the jurisdiction of the local ordinary (i.e. diocesan bishop).
+The new norms recommend incidents of phenomena should be carefully assessed, to make sure that they are not fraudulent or for monetary gain.